iPS cell technology to elucidate mechanisms of longevity and related diseases

 Department of Physiology, School of Medicine

 December 25, 2017

 Hideyuki Okano, Professor, Department of Physiology, Keio University School of Medicine.

-Professor Hideyuki Okano is the leader of the KGRI Longevity Cluster that is part of the Top Global University project.
-The research is being carried out in the three research clusters of Longevity, Security, and Creativity.
+Prof. Hideyuki Okano is the leader of the KGRI Longevity Cluster of the Top Global University project (the other two research clusters being Security and Creativity).

-The activities of the Longevity Cluster are interdisciplinary with research focused on elucidating mechanisms of longevity and related diseases to achieve healthy longevity.
-Professor Okano is using iPS cell technology to study the onset of dementia as well as developing basic therapeutic drugs to overcome this and related diseases.
-In other research, Professor Okano and colleagues are studying people over the age of 100--so called centenarian studies.
+The activities of the Longevity Cluster are interdisciplinary with research focused on elucidating the mechanisms of diseases related to longevity to achieve long and healthy lives.
+Okano is using iPS cell technology to study the onset of dementia as well as developing basic therapeutic drugs to overcome this and related diseases.
+In other research, Okano and colleagues are studying people over the age of 100--so-called "centenarian studies."

 Furthermore, researchers from other fields are looking into how the results of this research should be reflected in social policies.
-"We want to lead society in coping with longevity to achieve a healthy, longevity society," says Professor Okano.
+"We want to be leaders in the challenge of coping with longevity to achieve a healthy, longevity society," says Okano.

 Please contact the KGRI for further information about this research.